vvorobjov/nrp-documentation/src/nrp/glossary.rst

     Human Brain Project
         The Human Brain Project (HBP) is one of the three FET (Future and Emerging Technology) Flagship projects.
 Started in 2013, it is one of the largest research projects in the world .
 More than 500 scientists and engineers at over than 140 universities, teaching hospitals, and research centres across Europe come together to address one of the most challenging research targets – the human brain. `Read more about HBP <https://www.humanbrainproject.eu/en/about/overview/>`_.

+    OIDC
+        OpenID Connect is an authentication layer on top of OAuth 2.0, an authorization framework.
+In the NRP it used to authenticate you through HBP services.
+About the accessing NRP read :ref:`here <access-nrp>`.

+    Web Cockpit : NRP Frontend
+    Frontend : NRP Frontend
+    NRP Frontend
+        The browser-based user interface for interaction with the NRP.
+Use the :ref:`section in the user manual <web-cockpit-manual>` in order to get familiar with it.